Department of Science

 CHEM 360.
 Elements of Biochemistry.
 4 Credits.

-A study of protein structure, function conformation, and dynamics; enzymes, DNA-RNA; structure and flow of genetic information; biological membranes; and metabolism.
-The course includes laboratory.
+An upper-level one-semester course designed to introduce students to biochemistry.
+This course covers topics of protein structure, function, conformation, and dynamics; biomolecules; enzymes, DNA-RNA; structure and flow of genetic information; biological membranes, and metabolism.
+Includes a laboratory section.

 Typically Offered: Fall, odd years.